poojarao8/nersc-quantum-day/PerlmutterInstructions.md

 ```
 shifterimg -v pull ghcr.io/1tnguyen/cuda-quantum:mpich-231710
 ```
-Note that this image has been configured to utilize the CRAY MPICH on nersc
+Note that this image has been configured to utilize the cuda-aware CRAY MPICH on Perlmutter.
 <br>
 To see the image:
 ```